silentbicycle/greatest/README.md

 Assert that EXPECTED and ACTUAL are equal, using the `greatest_equal_cb` function pointed to by `TYPE_INFO->equal` to compare them.
-The function's UDATA argument can be used to pass in arbitrary user data (or NULL).
+The assertion's `UDATA` argument can be used to pass in arbitrary user data (or `NULL`).
 If the values are not equal and the `TYPE_INFO->print` function is defined, it will be used to print an "Expected: X, Got: Y" message.

 ### `ASSERT_OR_LONGJMP(COND)`

 Assert that `COND` evaluates to a true value.
-If not, then use longjmp(3) to immediately return from the test case and any intermediate function calls.
-(If built with `GREATEST_USE_LONGJMP` set to 0, then all setjmp/longjmp-related functionality will be compiled out.)
+If not, then use `longjmp(3)` to immediately return from the test case and any intermediate function calls.
+(If built with `GREATEST_USE_LONGJMP` defined to 0, then all setjmp/longjmp-related functionality will be compiled out.)

 ## Random Shuffling